Pitlochry Festival Theatre: Modern day

+In 2025, Cumming announced that he would be ending the repertory season in favour of producing shorter runs at the theatre, followed by tours or transfers to other venues.

 Expansion

 In 2014, it was announced that the Pitlochry Festival Theatre would undergo a £25 million expansion of the current building.
 Plans were made to have the expansion completed and opened for the theatre's 70th anniversary in 2021.